npm/npm/doc/cli/npm-pack.md

 ## DESCRIPTION

-For anything that's installable (that is, a package folder, tarball, tarball url, name@tag, name@version, name, or scoped name), this command will fetch it to the cache, and then copy the tarball to the current working directory as `<name>-<version>.tgz`, and then write
+For anything that’s installable (that is, a package folder, tarball, tarball url, name@tag, name@version, name, or scoped name), this command will fetch it to the cache, and then copy the tarball to the current working directory as `<name>-<version>.tgz`, and then write